 This job requires a very specific background and training, and it can be extremely rewarding, especially if you like science, want to work in the medical field, but don’t particularly want to work with patients on a daily basis.
 The position requires at least a four-year degree in a field like biochemistry, epidemiology, or pharmacology.
 It also requires prior experience in the field.
 This is a long-term career path with a large range of pay, from about $43,000 – 108,000 per year.

 Other HHS Jobs

 A medical technologist usually works in a medical lab.

 If you have ever been to the doctor and had blood drawn to test for high cholesterol, blood sugar levels, or anemia, then a medical technologist was probably the person who performed the actual tests on the samples.
 Some medical technologists actually take blood, but others work in the lab and run samples.
 This would be a great job for someone who enjoys science and scientific procedures.
 Though there are medical technologist jobs all over the country, in most hospitals and in independent labs, HHS’ main hiring need for this job is through the Indian Health Service (IHS).

 Members of an Indian tribe receive preference in hiring for these positions, which are located across the country in areas where HIS has a presence.
-The salary range for this position is $40,000 a year and up.
+The typical salary range for this position is $48,000 – 69,000 per year.

 Medical Lab Technician

 This is the entry-level position in the medical lab.
 The medical lab technician works with medical technologists to run lab tests.
 They might prepare slides, analyze samples, and look for signs of trouble.
 This position usually requires a high school diploma.
 The majority of these positions with HHS are through the Indian Health Service, and are located throughout the country, wherever the IHS has an established presence.
-The pay range for this position is in the range of $25,000 per year.
+The pay range for this position is $30,000 – 47,000 per year.